EmincanY/AI-Agents/README.md

 - Weather, news, currency conversion, and more functionalities
 - [Learn more](./Langchain-Agent/README.md)

-### 2. HuggingFace Course
+### 2. SmolaGents Agent
-A comprehensive NLP project using HuggingFace's Transformers library:
+A comprehensive AI agent implementation using the SmolaGents library:
-- Various NLP tasks implementation
+- Multiple integrated tools and functionalities
 - Interactive Gradio interface
-- Multiple pre-trained model support
+- Weather, news, web search, and more features
+- HuggingFace endpoint integration
 - [Learn more](./HuggingFace-Course/README.md)

 ## Getting Started